m14r41/CyberSecurity-Interview/README.md

 ### Content Disclaimer:

->The content shared here is a compilation sourced from various creators, apart from my contribution, and I claim no ownership of it.
-All credit and respect go to the original authors.
+>This content is a compilation sourced from various creators, in addition to my own contributions.
+I give full credit and respect to the original authors.
 I do not endorse or condone any unethical activities; this material is shared solely for educational purposes.

 ### Interview Questions Resource: